imgaoyue/squealy/README.md

         - Add REQUEST_ID response header in all API calls
         - Provide a dev api which takes REQUEST_ID and provides request scoped logs
         - Store the request logs in memory in a circular buffer-
-1. Support pagination in APIs
+1. Support pagination in APIs?

 DONE
 ----